Repositorios-de-Estudio/ingles-kings-college-london/README.md

 		- Exit the mosque and walk {past} the school.
 		- Walk {along} the shoe shop then {turn left} onto Al Qanawat Lane.
 		- Turn {right} onto Al Baridi Street- the café is {opposite} the library.
-- forma 3.2
-	- P: What are the directions to go from the train station to Al Thawra Street?
-	- R: To go from the train station to Al Thawra Street, you must:
-		- Exit the train station and then turn {1 right} onto Al Qanawat Lane.
-		- Walk {2 past} the shoe shop and the {3 Sports} shop.
-		- Turn {4 left} onto Al Baridi {5 straight} and continue {6 road} until you see the {7 Pond}.
-		- Walk {8 across} the road to reach Wahren Avenue, then turn right onto Al Thawra Street.

 ### Ejercicio 1